SENIOR SECURITIES & CORPORATE BONDS. PART II.

 The level of creditworthiness is defined by the letters in the following order:

 Investment Grade Bonds: from AAA down to BBB- or Aaa to Baa3 for Moody’s rating scale.

 Aaa/AAA, Aa1/AA+, Aa2/AA, Aa3/AA-, A1/A+, A2/A, A3/A-, Baa1/BBB+, Baa2/BBB and Baa3/BBB-

-Investment grade bonds will usually experience bond yields increase as ratings decrease.
-The risk is rewarded with higher yield.
+Investment-grade bonds will usually experience bond yields increase as ratings decrease.
+The risk is rewarded with a higher yield.
 Most of the most common "AAA" bond securities are in U.S. Treasury Bonds that are the most secure.

 Non-investment grade bonds or “junk bonds: from BB+ down to D or Baa1 to C for Moody’s and could be even “not rated.”
-Junk Bonds have higher risk and higher yield.
+Junk Bonds have higher risk and higher yields.

 Some speculative bond ratings include:

 Because the bonds have different “quality” depending on rating, the bond ratings affect pricing and yield.
 The rating informs investors about the quality and stability of the bond.
 It’s up to you, as an investor, to buy bonds of a certain quality in accordance with the risk you are willing to accept.